Home » LISK Locations » This Location

 Brainard-Barnes was the first of the "Gilgo Four" to go missing.

-Just before midnight on July 9th, Brainard-Barnes called a friend and told her that a client was going to pick her up outside of the Super 8 motel.
+Just before midnight on July 9th, Brainard-Barnes called a friend and told her that a client was going to pick her up outside the Super 8 motel.

 Her last known cell activity occurred near the 59th Street Bridge at approximately 11.56 p.m.
 The bridge in question runs between Manhattan and Queens.